1on1security/aws-us-west-2-terraform-template/README.md

 ### The template was built and tested from within WSL2 (Ubuntu 22.04) on a Windows 11 Pro workstation.

 ### DEPENDENCIES
+As the name implies this is built for the us-west-1 aws region.
+With some basic tweaking of "terraform.auto.tfvars" this could be used in another region without much fuss.
+The region and availability zones would need to be edited, and the Ubuntu LTS 22.04 AMI image is specific to the region as well.
+Searching for a new one for an alternate region is fairly easy.

 ### Follow instructions for installing the AWS CLI on your Linux system.
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html